larsbopark/fuzzing-lecture/exercise/1/d/README.md

 # 1d
 This is the last exercise using blackbox fuzz testing in this repository.
 Following the same procedure as previous you should be able to compile and run a blackbox fuzz test using AFL++.
+If you don't feel to confident reading C code, I recommend skipping this and coming back later.

 ---------------------------------------------------------------